 By default, the disc navigator is in 'Browse' mode.
 In this mode, the user can navigate around the disc (using the cursor pad for direction and 'OK' to select an option).
-When a file/track is highlighted, the tag information for that file (if available) is displayed in the lower portion of the screen.
 Use the 'Up' button to move to a higher-level directory; to enter a lower-level directory, press OK when the directory name is highlighted.